GeekyAnts/NativeBase-KitchenSink/README.md

 *	Make sure you have an **Android emulator** installed and running.

-*	Run the following command in your terminal
+*	Run the following command in your terminal.

 ```sh
 $ react-native run-android